 So there you have it.
 I found my perfect overlanding shaving technique with the Double-Edged Safety Razor.
 They are easy to clean and can handle tougher shaving tasks, such as longer facial hair, than modern multi-blade razors.

-Which is your preferred way of shaving while on the road or on a long trip?
+Which is your shaving kit on the road or on a long trip?

 Join the crowd and receive an occasional email with news, updates and the best bits from the blog.